 If you think your altar’s looking a little lacklustre, add a few arrangements to give it that extra oomph.
 These are typically larger floral arrangements placed on either side of the altar, but feel free to play around with other wedding decorations, like paper lanterns, lighting, balloons, ribbons and greenery.
 Just remember to make them suit the theme of your wedding!

 Arbors are typically reserved for outdoor ceremonies as they’re made of branches and/or climbing plants.
 If you’re hosting a barn wedding or garden ceremony, this might be the altar for you.
 It will give any space a fairytale quality, helping to make your wedding day downright magical.

 Arbors and arches are like sisters - they’re very similar, but not identical.
 Arches can be crafted out of pretty much anything, so the world’s your oyster when it comes to choices.
 If you’re hosting your wedding at the beach, consider making yours from driftwood.
 If you’ve got a historic home booked, consider swathing yours in linens and flowers.
+Also explore various shapes - A-frames, hexagons and circular designs are all on trend at the moment.
 They can easily fit into indoor or outdoor ceremonies, depending on how you choose to dress them up - so use your imagination.